 The Hoffmann Law Firm, L.L.C.

-With more than 20 years of experience, we have helped thousands of victims of car accidents in St. Louis receive the compensation they need to move forward with their lives.
+With 25 years of experience, we have helped thousands of victims of car accidents in St. Louis receive the compensation they need to move forward with their lives.
 We are fully prepared to handle the most complicated cases.
 At The Hoffmann Law Firm, L.L.C. we never rush to settle your case for less than its full value.
 We do not hesitate to take cases to court when insurers won’t treat you fairly.